By Dr Melodie de Jager

 Trunk rotator: Lie flat on the back, spread the arms wide, and raise the knees to hip level.
 Slowly rock the knees to the left until the left knee touches the floor, and then to the right until the right knee touches the floor.
 The shoulders and lower back should stay glued to the floor.
 This move strengthens the core muscles, while separating the shoulder action from the hip action, to promote sitting, focus, and concentration.
 It also forms the basis for crossing the lateral midline.

 Homolateral walk: Move the left arm and left leg together, then the right arm and right leg.
 Follow with a Bilateral walk, touching the left hand to the right knee.

-There are three midlines between left and right; front and back, as well as top and bottom of body.
-These three midlines also exist in the brain between the left and right brain; the sensory back brain and the front or motor part of the brain; the thinking (top part of brain) and feeling part (bottom brain).
-To improve crossing these midlines, a child must move across all the midlines kinaesthetically (with whole body like in Trunk Twister); auditory (as in Neck Rotator) and visually (as in Mouse Pad).
+There are three midlines between left and right, front and back, as well as top and bottom of the body.
+These three midlines also exist in the brain between the left and right brain, the sensory back brain and the front or motor part of the brain, the thinking, top part of brain and feeling, bottom part of the brain.
+To improve crossing these midlines, a child must move across all the midlines kinaesthetically (with whole body like in Trunk Twister), auditory (as in Neck Rotator) and visually (as in Mouse Pad).

 Neck rotator: Stand up.
 Imagine the neck and spine are a string of beads.
 Pull at the imaginary string above the head, until the beads hang in a straight line.
 Slowly turn the head as far to the left as possible, hold it in the extended position for a count of eight.
 Then slowly turn the head as far to the right as possible, and hold it in the extended position for a count of eight.
 The hips and shoulders should face forward while the head rotates.
 This move relaxes the tension in the neck and shoulders, to free up eye movement and improve listening skills.